-The Centers for Medicare & Medicaid Services (CMS) is approving California's (the "state") request for a section 1115(a) demonstration five-year extension titled, "California Advancing and Innovating Medi-Cal (CalAIM)" (Project Number 11-W-00193/9) (the "demonstration"), formally known as the "Medi-Cal 2020" demonstration, in accordance with section 1115(a) of the Social Security Act (the Act).
-The approval of the "CalAIM" 1115 demonstration is a part of the state's larger CalAIM initiative, that includes the transition of the Medi-Cal managed care from the demonstration into1915(b) waiver authority.
+The Centers for Medicare & Medicaid Services (CMS) is approving California's (the "state") request to amend the section 1115(a) demonstration titled, "California Advancing and Innovating Medi-Cal (CalAIM)" (Project Number 11-W-00193/9) (the "demonstration") to increase the asset limit and subsequently eliminate the asset test for certain populations, in accordance with section 1115(a) of the Social Security Act (the Act).
+This approval is effective as of July 1, 2022 through December 31, 2026 upon which date, unless extended or otherwise amended, all authorities granted to operate this demonstration will expire.